Urho Kekkonen: Term extension (1973)

-On 18 January 1973, the Finnish Parliament extended Kekkonen's presidential term by four years with an exceptive law.
-By this time, Kekkonen had secured the backing of most political parties, but the major right-wing National Coalition Party, which Kekkonen had opposed, was still skeptical, and stood in the way of the required 5/6 majority.
+On 18 January 1973, the Finnish Parliament extended Kekkonen's presidential term by four years with a Derogation law (an ad hoc law made as an exception to the constitution).
+By this time, Kekkonen had secured the backing of most political parties, but the major right-wing National Coalition Party, which Kekkonen had opposed, was still skeptical and stood in the way of the required 5/6 majority.
 Concurrently, Finland was negotiating a free-trade agreement with the EEC, a deal that was seen as vital by Finnish industry, as the United Kingdom, an important buyer of Finnish exports, had left the European Free Trade Association to become a member of the EEC.
-Kekkonen had implied that only he personally could satisfy the Soviet Union that the deal would not threaten Soviet interests.
-The tactic secured National Coalition support and the subsequent passing of an exceptive law (an ad hoc law made as an exception to the constitution).
+Kekkonen implied that only he personally could satisfy the Soviet Union that the deal would not threaten Soviet interests.
+The tactic secured National Coalition support for the term extension.
 The elimination of any significant opposition and competition meant he became Finland's de facto political autocrat.
 His power reached its zenith in 1975 when he dissolved parliament and hosted the Conference on Security and Co-operation in Europe (CSCE) in Helsinki with the assistance of a caretaker government.